 Looking for a different type of adventure?
 Check out our 16-day highlands to coast bike tour of Madagascar or feel free to contact us so we can help you choose the right tour for you.
 From camping to island-hopping, we can make your Madagascar travel dreams come true!

-Hotel: Guesthouse Chez Jeanne
+Accommodations: Guesthouse Chez Jeanne

-After breakfast a hotel courtesy bus will take you to the airport for the inland flight to Maroantsetra, a pleasant city in the Northwest of Madagascar.
+After breakfast, a hotel courtesy bus will take you to the airport for the inland flight to Maroantsetra, a pleasant city in the Northwest of Madagascar.

-Dutch sailers have carved rocks in the Westcoast of the island as far back as the 16th century.
-On arrival at Nosy Mangabe you will enjoy a picknick lunch.
-At the end of the afternoon you will sail back to Maroantsetra and spend the night in the Manga Beach Hotel on the basis of accommodation and breakfast
+The history of Nosy Mangabe is one of both trade and piracy.
+Dutch sailers have carved rocks in the West Coast of the island as far back as the 16th century.
+On arrival at Nosy Mangabe, you will enjoy a picnic lunch.
+At the end of the afternoon, you will sail back to Maroantsetra and spend the night in the Manga Beach Hotel on the basis of accommodation and breakfast.

-Hotel: Manga Beach Hotel
+Accommodations: Manga Beach Hotel